 The top 10 largest US Jackpots

-Lottery players will have a chance at winning an estimated $1.6 billion jackpot in Tuesday night’s Mega Millions drawing.
-That total would be the largest lottery jackpot in U.S. history, and it could grow before the next drawing.
+Lottery players will have a chance at winning an estimated $667 million jackpot in the Mega Millions drawing Tuesday night, which would be the third-largest lottery prize in U.S. history.

 2. $758.7 million, Powerball, Aug.
 23, 2017 (one ticket, from Massachusetts)